Exploring the Bucket List of Anantara General Managers

 Sarah at the base of Machu Picchu

-I’ve been wanting to go to Bolivia for several years now, it is my bucket lister for 2020, a trip to the La Paz and the Salar de Uyani (the Uyani Salt Flats.)
+I’ve been wanting to go to Bolivia for several years now, a trip to the La Paz and the Salar de Uyani (the Uyani Salt Flats.)
 I love hiking, a lot of nature, high altitude culture and to really explore away from my norm in laidback Siem Reap.
 That’s why we came up with the running experience around the temples of Angkor Wat, to enable guests to engage with a beguiling historical relic with a visceral human connection.

 I’m obsessed with the beauty of the aurora borealis and I’ve been lucky enough to see them before in Alaska.
 I feel an affinity to the Bolivian weather, culture and cuisine more so than chic Norway or Sweden.
 On the way over I would make a pit stop in Sao Paolo to experience the vibrancy of the city and get the chance to stay at our sister brand Tivoli Sao Paulo and have a drink at the rooftop bar, SEEN Sao Paolo.